CONTACT: Tim Hoefer

 $14.4 billion for the five largest public authorities.

 GASB 45 liabilities for all other New York governments brings the total to $205 billion, the report estimates.
 “The good news for New York taxpayers is that public-sector retiree health benefits, unlike pensions, are not guaranteed by the state Constitution,” said author E.J.
-McMahon, a senior fellow with the Empire Center and the Manhattan Institute.
+McMahon, a senior fellow with the Empire Center.
 “Elected officials can still change course on retiree health care by restructuring benefits for both current retirees and active employees.”